onflow/freshmint/README.md

 > The minty fresh way to launch an NFT project. :leaves:

-Freshmint is an all-in-one tool to deploy an NFT project on the Flow blockchain using Next.js and IPFS.
+Freshmint is an all-in-one tool to deploy an NFT project on the [Flow blockchain](https://www.onflow.org/) using Next.js and IPFS.

-Here's what it gives you:
+What it gives you:

-- A custom ready-to-deploy NFT contract.
+- A custom ready-to-deploy NFT contract 🗒️
-- A simple command to mint NFT sets from CSV and image data.
+- A simple command to mint NFT sets from CSV and image data 🖼️
-- A pre-built app template for running a live NFT drop.
+- A pre-built app template for running a live NFT drop 📫

 ## Installation